ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 # Installing IBM Connectivity Pack Helm Chart

-IBM connectivity pack acts as an interface between Kafka Connect connectors and external systems like Salesforce.

-The connectivity pack can be deployed on OpenShift and other Kubernetes platforms using the `ibm-connectivity-pack` Helm chart.
+IBM Connectivity Pack acts as an interface between Kafka Connect connectors and external systems like Salesforce.
+The Connectivity Pack can be deployed on OpenShift and other Kubernetes platforms using the Connectivity Pack Helm chart.

 ## Prerequisites